wearekickback/app/docs/WALLET_INTEGRATION.md

 - [ ] User can create an event (kovan.kickback.events/create)
 - [ ] User can RSVP, finalize, and withdraw

 ### Supported browser and wallets.

 #### Injected Web3

-Please make sure that existing web3 provider works.
+Please make sure that the existing web3 provider works.

 - [] Brave/Chrome with Metamask plugin enabled
 - [] Brave/Chrome with Metamask plugin enabled